 Assembling the best possible spray foam equipment in a rig can make a huge impact on your ROI.
-In most cases, the size of the equipment really depends on your climate zone and the size of jobs you will be working on.
-See why choosing the proper spray foam equipment (rather than cutting corners) will save you money in the long run.
+In most cases, the size of the equipment depends on your climate zone and the size of jobs you will be working on.
+Learn why choosing the proper spray foam equipment, rather than cutting corners, will save you money in the long run.

 Choosing Equipment Based on Project Size